splunk/splunk-connect-for-syslog/docs/gettingstarted.md

 ### Configure the Splunk HTTP Event Collector

 - Set up the Splunk HTTP Event Collector with the HEC endpoints behind a load balancer (VIP) configured for https round robin *WITHOUT* sticky session.
-Alternatively, a list of HEC endpoint URLs can be configured in SC4S if no load balancer is in place.
+Alternatively, a list of HEC endpoint URLs can be configured in SC4S (native Syslog-ng load balancing) if no load balancer is in place.
 In either case, it is recommended that SC4S traffic be sent to HEC endpoints configured directly on the indexers rather than an intermediate tier of HWFs.
+Deployments with 10 or fewer Indexers and where HEC is used exclusively for syslog, the recommendation is to use the native load balancing.
+In all other scenarios the recommendation is to use an external load balacer.
+If utilizing the native load balancing, be sure to update the configuration when the number and/or names of the indexers change.
 - Create a HEC token that will be used by SC4S and ensure the token has access to place events in main, em_metrics, and all indexes used as event destinations.
 - Refer to [Splunk Cloud](http://docs.splunk.com/Documentation/Splunk/7.3.1/Data/UsetheHTTPEventCollector#Configure_HTTP_Event_Collector_on_managed_Splunk_Cloud)